slimgroup/XConv/paper/manuscript.md

 | 4.
 Compute gradient ``\delta \mathbf{w} = \operatorname{tr}(\overline{\mathbf{X}}\, \overline{\mathbf{Y}}^\top)``
 : Forward-backward unbiased estimator via trace estimation.

+while this simple agorithm stands for single channel convolution, we design and implemented its multi channel version that compresses along the channel dimension.
+We show the full algorims in the annex.

 While a full network contains a variety of layer, the overall memory gains will not be as massive over the network.
 The overall saving will depend on the ratio of convolution to the other type of layers.

 # Experiments